The Cassandra Cat

+It follows a narrator who tells the story of a tiny Czechoslovak country town and its townsfolk whose lives begin to change drastically after the arrival of a strange circus troupe and their magical cat.

 Plot

 Robert is a school teacher in an undisclosed Bohemian village.
 He is under stress from Charlie, the foreboding town mayor who controls the happenings in town, and from his unfaithful and uncaring lover.
 Robert is forced to teach his students a ‘black and white’ view on life and a realist view on art, stifling imagination.

 For an ‘artistic’ painting class, Oliva, a castellan (and storyteller) is invited as the subject.
 Instead of posing as a model, Oliva recounts a story of a cat with sunglasses – whose eyes revealed the true nature of the human condition through colour.
 Red, importantly, was the colour of ‘lovers’ – well-meaning people, whilst colours like yellow and purple were reserved for the unfaithful, envious and unruly.
 The ‘normal’ people eventually killed the cat, for they didn't want others to know who was good or bad.

 In the midst of a circus act coming to town, Robert's cat goes missing and he is led to Diana – an actress who is part of the performance.
 He meets the magician who bears a striking resemblance to Oliva and talks to Robert about his ‘nature’ – joshing Robert about his choice of ‘normal’ clothes.

 During the performance to the entire town, Oliva's tales of the cat come to fruition when the cat is revealed to everyone watching – and Diana takes off its sunglasses.
 The moment of everyone's colours being revealed drives the entire town insane, fighting amongst themselves.
 Robert, whose true nature is red, finds himself entranced with Diana – and the two embark on a romantic, idyllic outing.